Bathroom safety - childrenWell child - bathroom safety

 Prevent injuries or burns from faucets by covering the spout, blocking your child's reach to the spout, and teaching your child not to touch the spout.

-Keep the temperature on your hot water heater set below 120 °F. Or, install an anti-scald valve to prevent the water from going above 120 °F.
+Keep the temperature on your hot water heater set below 120°F (49°C).
+Or, install an anti-scald valve to prevent the water from going above 120°F (49°C).

 Preventing Other Injuries

-Keep all items in your house that hurt your child out of your their reach.
-These include shaving razors hairdryers, radios, and curling irons.
+Keep other items in your bathroom that may hurt your child out of their reach.
+These include:

 Keep all electronic items unplugged while your child is in the bathroom.
 Store all cleaning products out of the bathroom or in a locked cabinet.